FlakM/blog/content/posts/rust_interview_questions.md

 ### Whats the difference between `String` vs `&str`?

 `String` is UTF-8 encoded dynamic owned string type backed by heap allocation.
-`str` otherwise called string slice is immutable and borrowed sequence of UTF-8 encoded bytes.
+`str` otherwise called string slice is an immutable and borrowed sequence of UTF-8 encoded bytes.
 Since `str` size is unknown (its DST) it can be handled via reference `&str` (this type consists of a `pointer` and a `len`).
 `str` can point to either heap, static storage (binary code loaded into